nikfcb/learningAPI/README.md

 Learning API with html and js.
 (Note :- no styling added)

-Giphy API key is uede for this project.
+Giphy API key is used for this project.

+Randomly generating cats GIF.